IBM-Watson/design-guide/language/ui-patterns/01-documentation/00-getting-started/index.md

 Some patterns will include JavaScript.
 When they do, the *Application Methods* section of a pattern will explain what files are needed (internally or as a 3rd party dependency) or if files can be ignored in favor of adding something else (for instance, including a [Modernizr](http://modernizr.com/) detect to a custom Modernizr build).

-All JavaScript is written following our [JavaScript Development Guidelines](/guidelines/development/javascript).
+All JavaScript is written following our JavaScript Development Guidelines *(coming soon)*.